mkinach/cheatsheets/python-cheatsheet.md

 #  'Curly': 'Nyuk nyuk!'}
 ```

-Measure the runtime of a code snippet with `timeit`:
+Measure the runtime of a code snippet with `timeit`
 ```python
 from timeit import timeit
 print(timeit('num = 5; num *= 2', number=1))